flare-foundation/docs/docs/dev/reference/the-flaredrop.md

 ### Basic Claiming

-The `Dist.claim` method allows claiming the Flaredrop one account at a time.
+The `Dist.claim` method allows claiming the FlareDrop one account at a time.

 ```solidity
 function claim(